dchou1618/data-labs-streamlit/README.md

 * Polar Opposite Visualization - Compare the effects of polar opposite directional vector transformations on different feature extraction embeddings for interpretability.

+# Conclusions

+* The tool reveals that whether or not polar opposite embedding dimensions are well-defined (Alaska having a higher absolute coefficient for cold-hot dimension) depends on the original embeddings.
+We may want to look into what makes certain embeddings better than others.